dafny-lang/dafny/docs/DafnyRef/Specifications.md

-If more than one `ensures` clause is given, then the postcondition is the conjunction of all of the expressions from all of the `ensures` clauses.
+If more than one `ensures` clause is given, then the postcondition is the conjunction of all of the expressions from all of the `ensures` clauses, with a collected list of all the given Attributes.
 The order of conjunctions
 (and hence the order of `ensures` clauses with respect to each other) can be important: earlier conjuncts can set conditions that